ecasselton/polarbare.nvim/README.md

 # Polarbare
-A single-line plugin for managing dotfiles with a bare git repository.
+A single file plugin for managing dotfiles with a bare git repository.

 Polarbare sets the $GIT_DIR and $GIT_WORK_TREE environment variables inside neovim, so your statusline correctly displays the branch you are on.